GrowTopline/todo-interview/README.md

 ## Tips

 - The project needs some organization.
-Feel free to create as many files as you need.
+Feel free to create as many files and folders as you need.
 - Git is your friend.
 Commit often and use descriptive commit messages.
 Push your work to GitHub so you don't lose it.
 - Get it working and then make it look good.
 Don't get lost in the perfect solution before you have a working solution.
+- Write down your responses to all the questions in the prompt before moving on to the next prompt.
 - Include more comments than you would in normal code.
 This will help us understand your thought process.
 - Take breaks when you need them.
+- You don't have to finish all of the prompts.
+We prefer thorough, well thought out responses over a complete solution without written responses.

 ## Responses